yoannber/Projet_Minecraft-Docker/Docker-Tihi/README.md

 # Minecraft

 ## Commands
 *   make
 *   make clean

 ## Important to know
-Set the environment variable for the haproxy's container with the "get_DIR.sh" script output :
+Set the environment variable for the haproxy's container with the 'get_DIR.sh' script output :
 ```
 ./get_DIR.sh
 ```

-And replace
+And put the output in :
 ```
 ...
     environment: